Mook-as/stackato-doc/admin/server/logging.rst

 You can also change the default apptail, event, and systail drain formats to modify the output of any drains using these prefixes (e.g.
-:ref:`stackato drain <command-drain>`, Cloud Events in the Management Console, and :ref:`kato log tail <kato-command-ref-log-tail>` respectively).
+:ref:`stackato drain <command-drain add>`, Cloud Events in the Management Console, and :ref:`kato log tail <kato-command-ref-log-tail>` respectively).